openfaas/openfaas.github.io/_posts/2023-10-19-large-scale-functions.md

 $ kubectl get endpointslice/nodeinfo-9ngtv -n openfaas-fn -o yaml
 ```

-In this case, there were 5x endpoints that would have to be fetched from the API, but only one EndpointSlice, making it more efficient to keep in sync.
+In this case, there were 5x endpoints that would have to be fetched from the API, but only one EndpointSlice, making it more efficient to keep in sync as functions scale up and down.

 **API reads are now cached**

-There were 2-3 other places where API calls were being made during reconciliation or in the API, where we could switch to an informer instead, so we've done that and it means already reconciled functions pass through the sync handler in 0ms.
+There were 2-3 other places where direct API calls were being made during the reconciliation loop or in the HTTP API.
+For read operations, using a cached informer is more efficient.
+So we've done that and it means already reconciled functions pass through the sync handler in 0ms.

 You'll see a new log message upon start-up such as: